aleen42/PersonalWiki/Programming/JavaScript/high_performance/string_regular_expressions/string_regular_expressions.md

 - If you don't need to worry about IE7 and earlier, use simple `+` and `+=` operators instead.
 - Runaway backtracking can cause a regex crashing the browser, which you should pay more attention to.
 - Regexes are not always the best tool in the case especially when you're searching for literal strings.
-- When trimming a string, using two simple regexes offers a good way for you, while looping from the end of the string or combining this with regexes is a good alternative that is less affected by overall string length.
+- When trimming a string, using two simple regexes offers a good way for you while looping from the end of the string or combining this with regexes is a good alternative that is less affected by overall string length.